KitwareMedical/HistologyCancerDiagnosisDeepPersistenceHomology/README.md

 --use_focal_loss True                          :  Uses focal loss if set to True (change parameters alpha and gamma in config file)
 ```

-Specify the exp name in config as "Combined", "Persistence" or "RGB" to train on particular data.
+Specify the exp name in config as "Combined", "Persistence" or "RGB" to train on that particular data.

 Arguments for test.py: